university-of-york/research-it-documentation/docs/source/beginners_guide/linux_shell.rst

     -bash-4.1$

-Input and Output Redirection, Pipes, and Filters
+Input and output redirection, pipes, and filters
 ------------------------------------------------

-Input and Redirection
+Input and redirection
 ^^^^^^^^^^^^^^^^^^^^^

 We can change the behaviour of programs to redirect input from a file instead of the keyboard and write to a file instead of the screen.
 The ``>`` character is used to redirect output to a file and ``<`` to redirect input.